First Presbyterian Church - New York City (Photo: John Rust)

 First Presbyterian Church has had two chapels over the years.
 The original chapel (which later functioned as a social hall) was located in the 1892 South Wing.
 In this room the Aeolian-Skinner organ was installed in 1938.
 Whenever services were held in the more intimate Alexander Chapel across the hall, the doors to both rooms would be opened so that the organ could be heard.

 In 1937, the pastor's study in the South Wing was reconfigured to become Alexander Chapel.
 Decorated in the Tudor Gothic style with Scottish symbols of thistle, heather and ivy, the chapel features a gilded ceiling, oak-paneled walls and a slate floor.
 Three stained glass windows depict the cathedral on the isle of Iona, the Ionic cross of St. Martin set against a Hebridean landscape, and a young Crusader setting forth from his Scottish homeland.
-The chapel comfortably seats about fifty people.
+Alexander Chapel comfortably seats about fifty people.

 Gluck Organ, Op.
 8 (2004) in Alexander Chapel - First Presbyterian Church - New York City (photo: Len Levasseur) Gluck Organ, Op.
 8 (2004) in Alexander Chapel - First Presbyterian Church - New York City (photo: Len Levasseur)